isaaccjh/frontend/README.md

 5. **Order Management**: Administrators have access to an order management system to process orders, update order status, and manage inventory.

+## Design Choices

+### Colors:
+- Secondary Color: White (`#FFFFFF`)
+  - Rationale: White is used as the secondary color to provide a clean and modern aesthetic to the website.
+It enhances readability and allows the fishing lure product images and descriptions to stand out prominently, making it easy for users to browse and make informed purchase decisions.

+- Primary Color: Tailwind's Yellow-400 (`#FACC15`)
+  - Rationale: The choice of yellow as the primary color brings a vibrant and energetic feel to the website, which resonates well with the target audience of fishing enthusiasts.
+Yellow is also often associated with sunshine and positivity, creating a welcoming and engaging atmosphere for users.

+### Fonts:
+- Font Family: Nunito
+  - Rationale: Nunito is a clean, versatile, and easy-to-read font that offers excellent legibility across different screen sizes.
+Its rounded edges and balanced letterforms add a friendly and approachable touch to the overall design.
+Nunito's modern yet timeless appeal aligns well with the fishing lure ecommerce website, ensuring a pleasant reading experience for users.

+### Images:
+- Style of Images: High-quality product images with white background
+  - Rationale: To showcase the fishing lures effectively, high-quality product images are used.
+The images feature the lures against a white background.
+This approach helps the target audience visualize the lures in real fishing scenarios, enhancing their appeal and increasing the chances of conversion.

+### Layout:
+- Clean and Intuitive Design:
+  - Rationale: The layout of the website is designed to be clean, simple, and intuitive.
+The emphasis is on providing a seamless browsing experience for users, enabling them to find and explore fishing lures effortlessly.
+The use of ample whitespace and clear typography ensures that the content is easy to read and navigate.
+The intuitive design facilitates a smooth user journey, leading to increased engagement and conversions.

+- Mobile Responsiveness:
+  - Rationale: With the increasing use of mobile devices, ensuring a responsive design is crucial.
+The layout is optimized to adapt to different screen sizes and resolutions, providing a consistent and user-friendly experience across desktop, tablet, and mobile devices.
+This approach allows fishing enthusiasts to access the website and make purchases conveniently, regardless of the device they are using.

 ## Target Audience